 Career advisors and job search experts will tell you that between sixty to eighty percent of all job connections are made through networking.
 History has demonstrated time after time that the most important tool used in making successful job connections is an effective informational interview.

-Networking can help you:
+Networking can help you

 - Find out how and where others are using your degree.
 Connect with other Alfred University alumni with the Alumni Directory or on LinkedIn that have earned comparable degrees in your field.
 Look for the varieties of jobs held by them.

 - Explore and confirm results from Career Assessments.
-If your work experience is limited and you wish to explore your options, aassessment tools can provide you recommendations of career fields or types of jobs that align with your strengths and aptitudes.
+If your work experience is limited and you wish to explore your options, assessment tools can provide you recommendations of career fields or types of jobs that align with your strengths and aptitudes.

 - Expand your depth of knowledge by asking multiple people performing a job you might like.
 As you narrow your list of jobs of interest, use the Alumni Directory and talk with our staff in the Career Development Center to expand your perspective of those jobs by interviewing more people in your target areas.
 Learn what they like and dislike about their jobs.
 See what experiences and perspectives are widely shared and what perspectives are individual specific.